Firefox Marketing Head Expresses Concerns Over Google's Apparent 'Only Be On Chrome' Push

 So, you're failing at your job and blaming your friends for not using a browser that you won't even use?
 Hold on, I came prepared. [blogspot.com]

-Gave up on Firefox (Score:3)
+Gave up on Firefox (Score:3, Informative)

 When they changed, unnecessarily mind you, the interface to their browser for about the millionth time.
 Just right when I was completely comfortable with the reload button being in the Nth spot and the Cancel button being in the Nth+1 spot they decided to move it all to the other side or just plain hide it from me.